The Kirkby Project

-The Kirkby Project was a proposed new football stadium in Kirkby, England for Everton.
+The Kirkby Project was a proposed new football stadium in Kirkby for Everton.
 The stadium, if built, would have replaced Goodison Park as Everton's home ground.
 The plan originated in 2006, was the subject of a Public Inquiry in December 2008, but was eventually rejected by central government in November 2009.
 The stadium had a planned all-seated capacity of 50,401 with a provision to be expanded to 60,000.

 Tesco and Knowsley partnership

 The stadium was to have been be part of a retail park complex which has been planned by Tesco and Knowsley Council.
 The stadium would have cost Everton Football Club £78 million to build, and supermarket giants Tesco's involvement would have provided £52 million of 'value'.
 The overall stadium value was reported as a minimum of £130 million up to £150 million.
 It was not revealed how Tesco's involvement would have benefited Everton F.C. because of "confidentiality issues" and no details on costing was given at the Public Inquiry which was called to see whether the project could go ahead.

 Tesco purchased the existing town centre stores from Development Securities for £65 million following DevSec's decision to withdraw their planning application for the site.
 Tesco also purchased an adjoining piece of land south of Cherryfield Drive for £12 million from Knowsley Council.
 Tesco intend to reroute the River Alt, relocate the wildlife living there and remove the woodland from the site to make it viable for the stadium.

 The £52 million cross-subsidy was sarcastically described as a "miracle of modern economics" by Liverpool City Council's barrister Stephen Sauvain.
 He told planning inspector Wendy Burden: "Tesco's expert doesn’t think the money is coming from Tesco and Ms Ramsey doesn’t think it's coming from Knowsley, so it's a miracle of modern economics, because nobody is prepared to tell you what the situation really is."

 Everton director Robert Earl had previously described Tesco's contribution as "manna from heaven" and a "non-reimbursable cheque" in the Liverpool Echo.

 Other stadiums which have been built with retail enablers include Parc y Scarlets (Llanelli), McDiarmid Park (Perth), St Mirren Park (Paisley), Stadium MK (Milton Keynes), Liberty Stadium (Swansea), Ricoh Arena (Coventry) and Halliwell Jones Stadium (Warrington).